partners for life

-While it’s difficult to keep on top of all of your finances all the time, the importance of regularly reviewing your insurance policies cannot be understated.
+It’s difficult to keep on top of all of your finances all the time, but the importance of regularly reviewing your insurance policies cannot be understated.
 As your circumstances change – marriage, kids, divorce, buying property, changing jobs, even just getting older – your level of cover should be adjusted accordingly.
 Across a few broad insurance categories, let’s have a look at why reviewing your personal insurance policies is so important.

 Trauma & Critical Illness Cover

 This form of insurance covers significant illnesses such as cancer, heart attacks and strokes by paying out a lump sum to take care of medical expenses, pay off loans or just provide some peace of mind.
 Overall, the idea behind Trauma cover is to alleviate the financial stress associated with undergoing treatment for a critical illness so you can focus on getting better.

 As we get older, even the fittest and healthiest of us can still fall victim to things like cancer and heart attacks.
 While this reality is scary, having a level of cover appropriate for your age and lifestyle is critical to ensure you’re not caught out should something unexpected happen.
 For example, a family history of a particular illness is often a motivating factor for people to take out Trauma cover.
 It’s important to not, however, that insurers may exclude or load a policy based on a family history of a particular condition.
 In any case, when reviewing your trauma cover, ensure it has sufficient coverage.

 Nobody likes to imagine themselves being permanently disabled or dying, but the unfortunate fact is that at some point or another, everyone has their time to check out.
 Rather than leaving your family with undue financial stress at what is already an extremely difficult time, Life & TPD Insurance pays a benefit amount to your family should you become totally and permanently disabled or pass away.